RobbieProkop/robbie-prokop_launchpad-react-code-challenge/README.md

 This projects is a simple, single-page react app created for LaunchPad.
 This project was created 100% by Robbie Prokop.

 This repository is built using React, SCSS, Axios, Redux, React-Dom, React-Router-Dom, and React-Toastify.
 I tried to make the code fairly modularized and use current industry "best practices".
-A big stretch goal of mine, which I have not been able to start yet, is to get 80% + test coverage.
+A big stretch goal of mine is to get 80% + test coverage.
 I hope you enjoy reviewing this project!

 ## Demo